Frequently Asked Questions

 How will I know how my child is doing throughout the day?

-We use a program called HiMama to keep parents updated and informed about their child’s progress.
+We use a program called Bloomz to keep parents updated and informed about their child’s progress.
 As often as we can, we send electronic reports and photos home to let parents know how their child is doing.
-Our parents love HiMama and feel very informed about their child’s day.
+Our parents love Bloomz and feel very informed about their child’s day.

 Am I permitted to visit my child throughout the day?